nexus-main/nexus-agent-python-sample/README.md

-This is a short sample about how to create Python extensions for `Nexus` using the [Nexus.Agent for Python](https://github.com/nexus-main/nexus-sources-remote/tree/master/src/agent/python).
+This brief example shows how to build Python extensions for `Nexus` using the [Nexus.Agent for Python](https://github.com/nexus-main/nexus-sources-remote/tree/master/src/agent/python).

 # Run

-Run the following command to launch the preconfigured instances of `Nexus` and `Nexus.Agent`:
+Start the preconfigured `Nexus` and `Nexus.Agent` containers:

 ```bash
 podman-compose up -d